Hayling Parish Council is close!

 COUNCIL TAX PRECEPT.
 This is the most controversial area, as some are worried that the a Parish Council could raise Council Tax unreasonably.

-Since the initial transfer will just be allotments, we hope to see the initial precept well below £50 p.a., as there will be few costs until it gets established and takes on more services.
-However, there will be initial setup costs, legal fees,elections, insurance and budget for maintenance and repairs.
+Since the initial transfer will just be allotments, we hope to see the initial precept far below £50 p.a., as there will be very few costs until it gets established.

 We'd like to see future election candidates pledge to put significant tax increases to a referendum.